mrhollen/KnowledgeGPT/README.md

 4. **Make sure Authentication is Setup**

    Please see the [Authentication](#authentication) section to learn more about how to insert access tokens into the database.
-Without this you will get a _401 forbidden_ for every request.
+Without this you will get a _401 Unauthorized_ for every request.

 ## Configuration